BottlecapDave/Gitlab-Merge-Request-Reminder/readme.md

 ## Releases

 To release a new version, merge into `main`.
 The github CI will then create a release based on the commitizen messages.

+## Sponsorships

+If you find this useful, please consider a one time or monthly [GitHub sponsorship](https://github.com/sponsors/bottlecapdave).